The history of the smile

 If you're not smiling, what's wrong with you?

-A smile represents happiness, well-being, good humor, peace, ..., and a will to relate with others.
+A smile represents happiness, well-being, good humor, peace, ..., and a willingness to relate with others.

-Aren't those the feelings you want to experience and express at all times?
+Aren't these the values and feelings you want to experience and express at all times?

 Even when you're alone, you're supposed to smile most of the time.